SchmidtDSE/plastics-ghg-pipeline/README.md

 Development Standards
 --------------------------------------------------------------------------------
 CI / CD should be passing before merges to `main` which is used to stage pipeline deployments and `deploy`.
 Where possible, please follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 Please note that tests run as part of the pipeline itself and separate test files are not included.
 That said, developers should document which tasks are tests and expand these tests like typical unit tests as needed in the future.
 We allow lines to go to 100 characters.
+Please include docstrings where possible (optional for private members and tests).

 <br>